oslc-op/website/content/news/2024/sysml-psd.md

 OSLC Open Project is pleased to announce that the [OSLC Systems Modeling Language Version 2.0 Project Specification Draft 01](https://docs.oasis-open-projects.org/oslc-op/config/v1.0/os/oslc-config-mgt.html) has been published.

-OSLC Open Project thanks the community of implementers, developers and users who have brought the work successfully to this milestone and welcome feedback on this Project Specification Draft.
+OSLC Open Project thanks the community of implementers, developers and users who have brought the work successfully to this milestone and welcomes feedback on this Project Specification Draft.